Know Your Rights: My Rights in Dealing With Criminal Law and the Gardai

 Section 7 of the Know Your Rights: The Rights of Children and Young People

-This factsheet is an extract from the publication Know Your Rights: The Rights of Children and Young People, published by the Irish Council for Civil Liberties (ICCL) and the Children’s Rights Alliance.
+This factsheet was an extract from the publication Know Your Rights: The Rights of Children and Young People, published by the Irish Council for Civil Liberties (ICCL) and the Children’s Rights Alliance.
 It is reproduced here with the kind permission of the ICCL and the Alliance.
-Download the publication in full from www.knowyourrights.ie or www.childrensrights.ie.
-Know Your Rights is a public information project of the ICCL designed to inform people in clear and accessible language about their rights under key areas of the law in Ireland."

 In this section

 - Suspected or accused of a crime

 - Diversion programme